 Toys for Tots in Our Community

-In our small town, the local American Legion post sponsors Toys for Tots assisted by community volunteer organizations.
+In our small town, the local American Legion post sponsors Toys for Tots assisted by various community volunteer organizations.
 A family advocate from the school system conducts the main outreach activity by contacting parents and guardians of children eligible for the free school lunch program.
 Interested parents provide the names, ages, and genders of their children.

 - Green Gift Giving